 Prior to setting up a remote working environment, healthcare organizations must identify who the remote users will be and create policies that document the rules and regulations of working securely in a remote environment.
 Remote access must then be configured per user depending on the ePHI access required for each individual to fulfill their job requirements.

 The workforce must receive training about how to use remote work facilities, and they need to know what standards they’re expected to follow.
-This may include training on cloud servers, HIPAA-compliant collaboration tools, and bespoke in-house applications.
+This may include training on cloud servers, HIPAA-friendly collaboration tools, and bespoke in-house applications.
 The training should reinforce the fact that sharing ePHI is never allowed, even with fellow professionals or family members.

 What safeguards protect remote users?